Frequently asked questions (FAQs)

 Assessment and Reporting

-Assessment and reporting resources: What are the assessment and reporting resources?
+What are the assessment and reporting resources?

-• Post-tests (formative assessment) for every topic on the student dashboard – to inform next teaching and learning steps.
+• Post-tests (formative assessment) help to inform next teaching and learning steps.

 • Student achievement is auto tracked in the pre- and post-test results across the year at individual and class levels for the teacher.